cloudwithanne/Creating-a-Number-Classification-API/README.md

 # Creating-a-Number-Classification-API

-This is a simple Flask API that classifies numbers and provides interesting mathematical properties about them, along with a fun fact.
+This is a Flask API that classifies numbers and provides interesting mathematical properties about them, along with a fun fact.

 ## Table of Contents